-This page forms part of the RAE 2208 resource, published in 2008, and is preserved as an historical document for reference purposes only.
-Some information contained within it may no longer refer to current practice.
+This page forms part of the RCN Research Society historical initiatives, and is preserved as a historical record for reference purposes only.
+Some information contained within it may no longer be accurate or up-to-date.

 Research assessment exercise 2008

 The RAE 2008 was completed in 2008.
 The new mode of assessment is the Research Excellence Framework 2014]

 The main purpose of the Research Assessment Exercise (RAE) is to enable the higher education funding bodies to distribute public funds for research selectively on the basis of quality.
 Higher Education Institutions (HEIs) conducting the best research receive a larger proportion of the available grant so that the infrastructure for the top level of research in the UK is protected and developed.
 The RAE assesses the quality of research in universities and colleges in the UK.
 It takes place every four to five years.
 The results of the RAE 2008 were published on 18 December 2008.

 Nursing submissions to RAE

 The RAE team invited HEIs to provide information about their research activity in the form of a separate submission to each of 67 subjects or units of assessment (UOAs).
 UOA 11 is designated "nursing and midwifery", although it's important to remember that some HEI nursing departments were submitted under difference UOAs (eg. UOA 7, "Health Services Research")

 - 1996: 36 institutions submitted 396.5 WTE staff